 GoToMeeting client gets automated transcription, Alexa integration

 GoToMeeting will now automatically transcribe meeting recordings for customers subscribed to its upper-tier "pro" and "plus" plans.
-The vendor will also let customers store recordings in the cloud for the first time.
+The vendor will also let customers store recordings in the cloud for the time.

 Automated transcription is quickly becoming a must-have feature for cloud-based web conferencing platforms.
 Zoom, BlueJeans and Microsoft Teams all announced transcription capabilities of some kind earlier this year.